 lieu of cash shall be conditional upon such cheque being honoured on presentation.

-The auctioneer reserves the right to refuse any method or means as payment.
+reserves the right to refuse any method or means as payment.

 25. Every entry made by the auctioneer in its vendor roll as to the property sold and the selling price thereof, shall be binding